16

 flatpak run org.chromium.Chromium

-4) Select the item "Open the file" - by pressing the key ctrl+o .
-A system dialogue should appear, which displays the contents of the home folder.
-This means that the portal works.
+4) Select the item "Open file" - by pressing the keys Ctrl+O. A system dialog should appear, displaying the contents of your home folder.
+This means the portal is working.

 Debugging